Wests Tigers: Independent review

 On 28 September 2023 James Myatt resigned from the board of directors of the football club.

 Only weeks after confirming Lee Hagipantellis was to remain as chair of the board, news broke that the director Tony Andreacchio had called Lee to request he stand down and resign as chair of the board.

 Appointment of new board and CEO

 On 12 December 2023 with the first phase of the independent review complete, the entire board of directors of the club was stood down, and the club CEO Justin Pascoe resigned his role.
-Shane Richardson (ex-Rabbitohs CEO) was appointed as the interim chief executive, whilst Barry O'Farrell, former Liberal leader and ex Premier of New South Wales, returned to the club as the interim chair of the board.
+Shane Richardson (former South Sydney Rabbitohs CEO) was appointed as the interim chief executive, whilst Barry O'Farrell, former premier of New South Wales, returned to the club as the interim chair of the board.